 Information identified as archived on the Web is for reference, research or recordkeeping purposes.
 It has not been altered or updated after the date of archiving.
 Web pages that are archived on the Web are not subject to the Government of Canada Web Standards.
 As per the Communications Policy of the Government of Canada, you can request alternate formats on the "Contact Us" page.

-As Chairperson for the Canadian Forces Grievance Board, I hereby present the Report on Plans and Priorities for the Canadian Forces Grievance Board, for the period 2006-2007 to 2008-2009.
-As an independent, quasi-judicial body, the Board is accountable to Parliament through the Minister of National Defence for administrative purposes only.
+As Chairperson for the Canadian Forces Grievance Board, I hereby present the Report on Plans and Priorities for the Canadian Forces Grievance Board, for the period 2007-08 to 2009-10.
+The Board is an independent, quasi-judicial body, accountable to Parliament through the Minister of National Defence for administrative purposes.

-I submit for tabling in Parliament, the 2006-07 to 2008-2009 Report on Plans and Priorities (RPP) for the Canadian Forces Grievance Board.
+I submit for tabling in Parliament, the 2007-08 Report on Plans and Priorities (RPP) for the Canadian Forces Grievance Board.

-It adheres to the specific reporting requirements outlined in the TBS guidance;
+It adheres to the specific reporting requirements outlined in the Treasury Board Secretariat guidance;

 It presents consistent, comprehensive, balanced and reliable information;